Ayanna Pressley apparently deletes tweet praising Will Smith at Oscars - NewsBreak

 On Sunday night, Smith slapped Rock , who was presenting an award at the show, after he made a joke about Smith’s wife, Jada Pinkett Smith.

 “Jada, I love ya.
 ‘G.I.
-Jane 2,’ can’t wait to see it,” Rock said, prompting Smith to walk on stage and hit the comedian, then yell “Keep my wife’s name out of your f–king mouth!” when he returned to his seat.Apple’s feel-good ‘CODA’ triumphs at pugnacious Oscars
+Jane 2,’ can’t wait to see it,” Rock said, prompting Smith to walk on stage and hit the comedian, then yell “Keep my wife’s name out of your f–king mouth!” when he returned to his seat.Will Smith slaps Chris Rock at Oscars after joke about his wife

 A number of Twitter users criticized Pressley’s tweet for what they characterized as endorsing violence.